ssenick/GART/README.md

+# GART Website Project

 DEMO: https://gart.ssenick.fun/

 ![Screenshot](https://github.com/ssenick/GART/blob/master/Desktop.png)

-# Project Description:

-This project is a single-page website created using the following technologies and libraries:
+## Technologies Used

-- **HTML and CSS:** Standard markup and styling languages used to create the structure and appearance of the website.
+- **HTML and CSS:** Base technologies for building web pages, providing the structure and style of the site.
-- **SCSS:** CSS preprocessor that simplifies writing and organizing styles.
-- **JavaScript:** Used to add interactivity and functionality to the page.
+- **SCSS:** Used to write more dynamic stylesheets with variables, nested rules, and more.
+- **JavaScript:** Empowers the page with interactive features.
-- **Google Maps API:** Integrated to display an interactive map on the page.
+- **Google Maps API:** Adds an interactive map to the website, enhancing the geographical user interface.
-- **Swiper:** Library for creating sliders and carousels, allowing for scrolling and animation effects to be added to the website content.
+- **Swiper:** A powerful library to implement responsive, mobile-friendly sliders and carousels.

+## Features

+- **Responsive Design:** Ensures that the website looks great on devices of all sizes.
+- **Interactive Map:** Users can interact with the Google Map to find locations directly through the website.
+- **Dynamic Sliders:** Utilizes Swiper to create visually appealing carousels that enhance content navigation.